 OG Kush

-Being predominantly indica, with a typical composition of 55% indica and 45% sativa (with slight variations in crossbreeds), OG Kush boasts high THC levels reaching approximately 26%, along with a presence of CBD.
+Being predominantly indica, with a typical composition of 55% indica and 45% sativa (with slight variations in crossbreeds), OG Kush is often associated with higher THC levels that may reach approximately 26%, along with a presence of CBD.

 Cannabinoids